OCA/sale-workflow/sale_validity_auto_cancel/README.rst

 Configuration
 =============

-Go to the menu *Sale > Configuration > Settings*, in the section *Quotations & Sales*, set the *Auto-cancel expired quotations after* in days.
+1. Go to the menu *Sales > Configuration > Settings*.

+2. In the *Quotations & Sales* section, set the *Auto-cancel expired quotations after X days* parameter to define how many days after the expiration date the quotations will be canceled automatically.

+3. Additionally, open the contact form for any customer and under the *Sales&Purchase* tab, you will see the checkbox *Auto-cancel Quotations*.
+This checkbox is checked by default, meaning the system will automatically cancel expired quotations for this contact.
+You can uncheck it if you do not want the scheduled action to cancel quotations for that specific contact.

 Usage
 =====

-By default, the scheduled action *Cancel Expired Quotations* is not enabled in order to first configure the setting parameter for the number of days.
+-  By default, the scheduled action "Cancel Expired Quotations" is not enabled to allow initial configuration of the auto-cancel period in days.

-Once enabled, the scheduled action will run automatically once a day.
+-  Once enabled, the scheduled action will run automatically once a day, canceling expired quotations based on the defined expiration period.

+-  For each contact, the Auto-cancel Quotations checkbox under the Sales&Purchase tab controls whether that contact’s quotations will be auto-canceled.
+If checked, the quotations will be canceled after expiration.
+If unchecked, the scheduled action will skip those quotations.

 Bug Tracker
 ===========